TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/Search.rst

       This means that the "bodytext" field of the "tt\_content" table will be searched in only for elements of type Text and Text & Images.
 This helps making any search more relevant.

-      The above example uses the special field quoting syntax :php:`{#...}` around identifiers of the :ref:`QueryHelper <t3coreapi:database-query-helper-quoteDatabaseIdentifiers>` to be as DBAL compatible as possible.
+      The above example uses the special field quoting syntax :php:`{#...}` around identifiers of the to be as DBAL compatible as possible.